| |

 *I don’t fully cook my bacon because I know it will cook some in the dutch oven so know how you like your bacon and prep it accordingly*

-Open up your cans of beans and dump them into your dutch oven.
+Open up your cans of beans and dump them into your Dutch oven.
 I did strain my butter beans but the other beans I kept all the sauce.

 Smoked Baked Beans In Dutch Oven